jmeistrich/rnl-conf-2025/slides/slides.md

 </div>

 <!--
-I've been seeing these talks from Microsoft about React Native on desktop and it seemed cool, but I haven't heard much about other apps using it.
+For a few years I've been seeing these talks from Microsoft about React Native on desktop and it seemed cool, but I haven't heard much about other apps using it, so I never paid much attention.

-But then I tested it out just to see if LegendList would work in it, and I was blown away by how incredibly good it is.
+But then I tried it out just to see if LegendList would work in it, and I was blown away by how incredibly good it is.

 I've been playing with it and making some apps, and it's seriously really good, though it has some rough edges.

-I've been exploring all the benefits and downsides and I think it's now time to -->
+I've been exploring all the benefits and downsides and I think -->

 ---